elm-tooling/elm-vim/vim-config-example/README.md

 # Example Vim Elm Configuration

-Small (not minimal) configuration to setup a working Elm environment leveraging the `elm-language-server` in Vim.
-It's using [vim-plug](https://github.com/junegunn/vim-plug) as plugin manager, [coc](https://github.com/neoclide/coc.nvim) as a language client and the [elm-language-server](https://github.com/elm-tooling/elm-language-server).
+Small (not minimal) configuration to setup a working Elm environment leveraging the [elm-language-server](https://github.com/elm-tooling/elm-language-server) in Vim.
+It's using [vim-plug](https://github.com/junegunn/vim-plug) as plugin manager and [coc](https://github.com/neoclide/coc.nvim) as a language client.

 ## Setup